Amanda Holden and her 'nan' will join forces for a brand new E4 series.

 Another added: "Oh blimey, kept seeing ads for that Mandy & Myrtle thing.
 Amanda Holden with her ‘nan’ that looks just like Leigh Francis and sure enough it is."

-According to a cast list, Amanda's nan is indeed being played by comedian Leigh Francis.
+Well for those wondering, Amanda's nan is indeed being played by comedian Leigh Francis.

 Announcing the show previously, Amanda said: "I’m delighted that everyone is finally going to meet my nan, the apple never falls far from my tree and in this series she will certainly be keeping me on my toes."